jumzzz/rust-action/project_ideas/README.md

 4. Extension of KVAction in networking
 - Create a server of KVAction and run into docker
 - Emulate s3 commands like get ls etc.

+5. peer-to-peer concensus of an agreed time
+- Search an algorithm for it
+- Implement it yourself